 Wear a helmet, take a cycle repair kit with you in case of a tyre puncture, wear reflective clothing or have reflective strips on your bike or helmet, and carry out pre-ride bike checks too.

 Choose a trail that is suitable for your cycling level and abilities.
 Take a map, GPS device, and scope out your route before you leave.
+Be sure to follow the Forest Cycling Code from Forestry and Land Scotland to stay safe when exploring country and woodland locations by bike.

 WHAT TO WEAR CYCLING IN SCOTLAND?